 There are two primary forms of vitamin A in the diet:

 Video of the Day

-- Retinol or preformed vitamin A, which occurs in animal foods such as liver, eggs and beef, among others.
+- Retinol or preformed vitamin A: Occurs in animal foods, such as liver, eggs and beef, among others.

-- Beta-carotene or provitamin A, which occurs in plant foods such as sweet potatoes and pumpkin and gets converted to retinol in the body.
+- Beta-carotene or provitamin A: Occurs in plant foods, such as sweet potatoes and pumpkin, and gets converted to retinol in the body.

 How Much Beta-Carotene Do You Need Per Day?

 There's no recommended dietary allowance (RDA) for beta-carotene specifically, but there is one for vitamin A — and it differs for people assigned male at birth (AMAB) and people assigned female at birth (AFAB).

 The RDA for vitamin A is measured in retinol activity equivalents (RAE).
 These units account for the fact that not all active vitamin A is derived directly from retinol — it can also come from vitamin A precursors like beta-carotene.
 For example, 1 microgram (mcg) RAE is equivalent to 1 mcg of retinol or 12 mcg of dietary beta-carotene.